-A fixed 135mm lens is admittedly not suited to all day use, but it’s something to have in the bag for those special moments that require it.
+A fixed 135mm lens is admittedly not suited to all-day use, but it’s something to have in the bag for those special moments that require it.

 Many photographers who own the excellent Canon 70-200mm f/2.8L start using the Canon EF 135mm f/2L USM and never go back.
-Being able to zoom is useful, but the smaller size, weight and larger aperture of the 135 makes the 70-200 redundant.
+Being able to zoom is useful, but the smaller size, weight and larger aperture of the 135 make the 70-200 redundant.

 When compared to 85mm, 135mm gives the photographer just enough physical distance from the subject to largely remain unnoticed.

-Also, being a relatively small black lens rather than huge white one means that the Canon EF 135mm f/2L USM is more likely to pass incognito than a larger zoom.
+Also, being a relatively small black lens rather than a huge white one means that the Canon EF 135mm f/2L USM is more likely to pass incognito than a larger zoom.

 More importantly, the look of the images produced by the Canon EF 135mm f/2L USM has a certain quality that other lenses simply can’t reproduce.